- Induction Cooktop Lending - borrow a free home induction cooktop!

 - Overview of East Bay Community Energy (EBCE)'s residential induction cooking program.
 (EBCE, 2022)

-- BayREN currently offers a $300 rebate on induction cooktops.
+- BayREN currently offers up to $750 rebate on induction cooktops.
 Find out more on their website here.

 - Consumer Reports' review on induction cooktop and ranges can be found here.